 Additional points to bear in mind about the DraftKings Maryland pre-registration offer are:

 - All new users must verify their identity, age and location.

 Marylanders have had access to a pre-live offer from FanDuel Sportsbook Maryland for more than a month now.
-By signing up at the sportsbook before the official launch of online sports betting in the state, they’ll receive $100 in free bets.
+By signing up at the sportsbook before the official launch of online sports betting in the state, they’ll receive $100 in bonus bets.